Nioux/AideDeJeu/Data/spells_vo.md

 ### Description

 You create a ward against magical travel that protects up to 40,000 square feet of floor space to a height of 30 feet above the floor.
 For the duration, creatures can't teleport into the area or use portals, such as those created by the _gate_ spell, to enter the area.
-The spell proofs the area against planar travel, and therefore prevents creatures from accessing the area by way of the Astral Plane, Ethereal Plane, Feywild, Shadowfell, or the _<a href="https://www.aidedd.org/dnd/sorts.php?vo=plane-shift">plane shift</a>_ spell.
+The spell proofs the area against planar travel, and therefore prevents creatures from accessing the area by way of the Astral Plane, Ethereal Plane, Feywild, Shadowfell, or the _[plane shift]_ spell.

 In addition, the spell damages types of creatures that you choose when you cast it.
 Choose one or more of the following: celestials, elementals, fey, fiends, and undead.
 When a chosen creature enters the spell's area for the first time on a turn or starts its turn there, the creature takes 5d10 radiant or necrotic damage (your choice when you cast this spell).